eslamkhaled560/complete-cicd-python-deployment-eks/README.md

-# Deploy Flask-MySQL App on AWS EKS Using Jenkins - Sprints Capstone Project
+# Deploy Flask-MySQL App on AWS EKS Using Jenkins - IaC Automation with Terraform and Ansible

 ## Description